 Who can be a trustee?

 Trustees usually need to be over the age of 18.
-Most adults can be trustees, as long as you have not be declared bankrupt or had certain criminal convictions.
+Most adults can be trustees, as long as you have not been declared bankrupt or had certain criminal convictions.
 The most important skills as a trustee is a commitment to the charity and an honest approach.

 What does being a trustee involve?